RKelln/5-directions/public/writing/ppf.md

 Schöffer also belived art is a cultural asset that should be available equally to everyone without any limitation.

 Notes:
+Nicolas Schöffer was a Hungarian-born French cybernetic artist.
+His _CYSP 1_ robot was the first artwork to explicitly employ cybernetic principles.
+Phototubes and a microphone detected changes in color, light and sound intensity and elicited reactions by the robot.

+Schöffer also belived art is a cultural asset that should be available equally to everyone without any limitation.

 ### Credits <!-- .element: class="attribution" -->
 * [_Cyspe 1_ - Nicolas Schöffer](https://www.youtube.com/watch?v=gJD27tJLoaQ)